CysDepartment/CYS/README.md

 © 2025 All rights reserved.

-It is strictly prohibited to use, copy, republish, or modify this code in any form without the express written consent of the owner and developer of the website, Bashar Jihad Younis.
+It is strictly prohibited to use, copy, republish, or modify this code in any form without the express written consent of the owner and developer of the website, Bashar Jehad Younis.
 Any unauthorized use will expose the perpetrator to legal liability.
 Please note that I have contacted the Head of the Cybersecurity Department at the Jordan University of Science and Technology and obtained official approval to publish this website.

 © 2025 جميع الحقوق محفوظة.